frapa/typpy/docs/specs/imports.md

 shutil.rmtree("my_dir")
 ```

-cannot be safely executed by typy, without as a side effect deleting
+cannot be safely executed by typpy, without as a side effect deleting
 `my_dir` and its content.
 This is different from other type chekers
 such as mypy.
 In such cases, we suggest that the authors wrap their
 scripts in a `if __name__ == "__main__":` guard.